 e.
-A Central Retail Management (CRM) entity The Downtown Management Corporation should be retained should be formed to coordinate retail recruitment and retention and to manage the downtown district. to continue to improve public perception of downtown Santa Cruz by enhancing safety and security; provide information and direction to shoppers and visitors in downtown Santa Cruz; and provide a visible presence in downtown Santa Cruz to observe and report street disorder.
+A Central Retail Management (CRM) entity should be formed to coordinate retail recruitment and retention and to manage the downtown district.

 Housing

 A major objective of the "First Principles" is the creation of significant new housing opportunities within the downtown.
 It is recognized that while the downtown must function as a viable commercial center, it should also be an attractive place to live.
 The combination of retail and office uses with a wide range of residential units will extend and enrich the life of the downtown and serve to make it a more attractive place for residents, employees, and visitors alike.
 Toward this objective, the following housing policies were established by Vision Santa Cruz in its "First Principles" document and are supported by the Plan: